ikvk/imap_tools/README.rst

 IDLE workflow
 ^^^^^^^^^^^^^

-IDLE logic a in mailbox.idle manager, its methods are in the table below:
+IDLE logic are in mailbox.idle manager, its methods are in the table below:

 ======== =================================================================== ==========================
 Method   Description                                                         Arguments